Recovery after Hurricane Helene

 My studio’s glaze room.
 I was able to save two buckets of glaze, but many buckets and test batches, as well as greenware works in process were ruined.

-Looking into the room that use to be my office at The Village Potters Clay Center.
+Looking into the room that use to be my office at The Village Potters Clay Center on the bottom floor of the same building my studio was in.

 Thankfully I was able to save the clay on the higher shelves, but all the clay on the same shelf as the one labeled “65” and below were compromised, including a few bags of expensive porcelain.